What’s Your Leadership Style in Nursing?

 5 Common Leadership Styles In Nursing

-There are five leadership styles that are most commonly recognized in nursing and other industries.
-Each of these styles has unique effects on the people you come in contact with and can be used intermittently in different situations.
+Five leadership styles are most commonly recognized in nursing and other industries.
+Each of these styles has unique effects on the people you contact and can be used intermittently in different situations.

 Although you can adopt new leadership styles to get specific results, it's still important to know the leadership style in nursing that is most natural to your personality.